 Chi-Squared test was used to evaluate the association between serum LDL and 5 year all-cause mortality.
 LDL values were dichotomized by the level of 160mg/dl.
 We can interpret the estimate as the odds of death within 5 years is 0.735 times higher for those who have high LDL levels as compared to those with low LDL levels.
 But the 95% CI was from 0.403 to 1.340 and the P value was 0.3139.
 Therefore the precision was not adequate to demonstrate that there was no association between serum LDL and 5 year all-cause mortality.

 Log Rank test was used to detect an association between high serum LDL and 5 year all-cause mortality.
 Based on the two-sided P-value of 0.2249, we cannot find enough evidence to prove there was no association between serum LDL and 5 year all-cause mortality.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong conclusion

+Total: 9/10

 I would use two-sample t test that presumes unequal variances to compare mean LDL values between the group with death within 5 years and death after 5 year.
 Because this method treats LDL values as continuous variable, instead of dichotomizing this variable and treating as a categorical variable.
 In this way, this analysis preserved more information.

+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+It is statistically much more precise not to have to dichotomize a continuous measurement.
+(2)

+Total 8/10